5559175/weathercam/README.md

 Gemini-coded script and index.html which:

 - Captures a still 4K image from a Reolink CX810 IP security camera
-- Displays the temperature, humidity and wind speed data collected by an Ecowitt WS69 array and WS2910 station (configured via the "custom" upload with server listening on TCP/8123).
+- Displays the temperature, humidity and wind speed data collected by an Ecowitt WS69 array and WS2910 station (configured via a "custom" upload with server listening on TCP/8123).
 - Pushes to GitHub (to serve via Pages to permit easy sharing elsewhere).

 Script can be run on a cron schedule to update the image and weather data periodically.